 - You’ll graduate with a broad skill set ideally suited to working in the modern audio production field.

 - You’ll develop your skills in high tech training at performance venues such as the beautiful Rozsa Center and traditional McArdle Theatre.

 - The integration of theatre and music—along with a commitment to production in theatre, music, and media in both the nonprofit and entertainment fields—distinguishes Michigan Tech from almost all other programs.

 - There are a wide variety of opportunities in sound including live sound, recording, themed entertainment, and sound for picture.

-- You'll gain experience preparing and mixing sound in a top notch ProTools HD equipped studio.
+- You start project work your first semester with recording live broadcasts and mixing multi-track recordings in a top notch ProTools HD equipped studio.

 - You will work regularly on live sound mixing, music album creation, and sound design for theatre and film.